 Your work inside Linkfire revolves around a link.
-Whether you’re creating a landing page for your latest album or a quick link so you can track clicks to a recent press release, you will do so by creating a Linkfire link.
+Whether you’re creating a landing page for your latest album or a direct link so you can track clicks to a recent press release, you will do so by creating a Linkfire link.
+Watch the video below to get a full intro to how to create your first link or follow the step-by-step guide below.

 To create a new link, just hit the big green “Create link” button in the upper right-hand corner when logged into Linkfire.

 Start off by choosing the type of link type you want to create.
-This will depend on exactly what you’ll be using your link for - choose from four different link types being ‘Release’, ‘Playlist’, ‘Tickets’ or ‘Content’.
+This will depend on what you’ll be using your link for - choose from five different link types being ‘Release’, 'Pre-release', ‘Playlist’, ‘Tickets’ or ‘Content’.

-Next, paste in a link to what you are creating a campaign for.
+Next, paste in a link to your content, that can be a link to your album in a streaming service, a direct link to a website or a link to a playlist.
 If you’re creating a Release link for an album or a track, you can also paste in a UPC or ISRC, respectively.
+Be sure to fetch the correct link - learn more here.

 Linkfire automatically scan your URL or code and show you the results on the next page.
 These may include an image, title and the artist behind your album or track.

-Depending on the URL you created your link with, Linkfire will automatically create one of four different types of links:
+Depending on the URL you created your link with, Linkfire will automatically create one of the following types of links:

 A link to a track or album.
 A link of this type will have a beautiful landing page and typically offer your fans to go to your content on different services.